 New Zealand is a skiers paradise – endless slopes, vibrant towns, epic ski resorts, stunning scenery- it’s safe to say, our neighbours across the pond truly have it all when the time comes to hit the snow.
 Whether you’re into skiing, snowboarding or prefer choosing a spot based on the amenities, there’s something for everyone and every skill level in New Zealand, with snowy mountains littered all over.
 Without further ado, here are 10 best ski fields and best ski resorts in New Zealand.

-Best of New Zealand Ski-Fields
+Best of New Zealand Ski-Fields at a Glance

 - Best for Skiing: Treble Cone